alexgoodell/single-payer/README.md

 Funding
 -------
-The project has not recieved any insitutional funding.
+The project has not received any institutional funding.